SAP-samples/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/MashupEvent.md

 ![Case ExtensionField ](../Images/MA.png "Case fields")

+*Please Note - Event configuration in mashup authoring is based on feature flag.
+Please raise customer incident to get it enabled for your tenant*

 #### Adaptation(SSCV2) – Link the custom event to the corresponding standard event, ensuring proper binding of event parameters.
 When adding the mashup in SSCV2, bind the custom event to a standard event that is exposed.
 Parameter binding is also supported.
 For our refresh use case, we have bound the custom event "customRefreshEvent" to the standard exposed refresh event ("").